-In order for that Composite Energy Offer to be eligible to set the applicable Locational Marginal Price the Economic Load Response Participant must validate such costs with the end use customer(s), notify PJM of verified Shutdown Cost, and upon request, submit to the Office of the Interconnection supporting documentation demonstrating that the end-use customer's costs in providing such demand reduction are greater than \$1,000/megawatt-hour in accordance with the following provisions:
+In order for that Composite Energy Offer to be eligible to set the applicable Locational Marginal Price the Economic Load Response Participant must validate such costs with the end use customer(s), notify PJM of verified Shutdown Cost, and upon request, submit to PJM supporting documentation demonstrating that the end-use customer's costs in providing such demand reduction are greater than \$1,000/megawatt-hour in accordance with the following provisions:

-- 1. The supporting documentation must explain and support the quantification of the enduse customer's incremental costs and shutdown costs; and - 2.
-The end use customer's incremental and shutdown costs shall include quantifiable cost incurred for not consuming electricity when dispatched by the Office of the Interconnection, such as wages paid without production, lost sales, damaged products that cannot be sold, or other incremental costs as defined in the PJM Manuals or as approved by the Office of the Interconnection.
+- 1. The supporting documentation must explain and support the quantification of the enduse customer's incremental costs and shutdown costs; and - The end use customer's incremental and shutdown costs shall include quantifiable cost incurred for not consuming electricity when dispatched by PJM, such as wages paid without production, lost sales, damaged products that cannot be sold, or other incremental costs as defined in the PJM Manuals or as approved by PJM.

-If upon review of the supporting documentation for the Economic Load Response Participant's, the Office of the Interconnection determines that the offer was not reasonably supported by incremental and shutdown costs greater than or equal to \$1,000/MWh, the Office of the Interconnection and may refer the matter to the Market Monitoring Unit and/or FERC Office of Enforcement for investigation.
+If upon review of the supporting documentation for the Economic Load Response Participant's, PJM determines that the offer was not reasonably supported by incremental and shutdown costs greater than or equal to \$1,000/MWh, PJM may refer the matter to the MMU and/or FERC Office of Enforcement for investigation.